Mortgage Solutions

 Managing estate assets or dealing with complex financial obligations can feel overwhelming, especially when significant assets are tied up in a trust.
 Trust loans offer a tailored and flexible solution, enabling trustees and beneficiaries to access much-needed liquidity without selling off valuable assets.
 Whether you’re aiming to cover estate taxes, equalise distributions, or grow the trust’s investment portfolio, trust loans can provide the financial support you need.

-At AxJ Finance Brokers, we specialise in navigating the complexities of trust loans, ensuring a smooth process that aligns with your financial goals.
+At AxJ Finance Brokers, we offer mortgage solutions that specialise in navigating the complexities of trust loans, ensuring a smooth process that aligns with your financial goals.
 This guide will walk you through everything you need to know to make an informed decision about trust loans.
-Read More

 A trust loan is a financial tool that provides liquidity to trustees and beneficiaries without forcing the sale of trust assets.
-If you’re overseeing or benefiting from a trust, its assets, whether property, investments, or other holdings, are often not immediately accessible.
+If you’re overseeing or benefiting from a trust, its assets, whether the investment property or other holdings, are often not immediately accessible.
 Trust loans unlock the value of these assets to meet pressing financial needs like taxes or estate settlements while preserving the trust’s long-term stability.

 For example, imagine a family property in Melbourne that’s part of a trust.
 You need to cover estate taxes but don’t want to sell the property.
 A trust loan provides the necessary funds while keeping the property within the trust.